Clearing the Shopware Cache

 Automation

-Create a new cronjob as a guest agent command.
+Create a new cron job as a guest agent command.

-Recommended command for Plesk server
+Recommended command for Plesk servers

-Recommended command for app server (cluster setup)
+Recommended command for app servers (cluster setup)

 /usr/bin/php /var/www/path/to/shopware/bin/console cache:clear